Rental Guides · Last updated 2 June 2026

 Walk to border: 20 to 30 minutes on foot

-It is not the easiest area to walk to the border from, but it is served by local bus routes and cycling is manageable.
-For couples and families where one person works from home and one commutes, this area often makes the most sense.
+The area is served by local bus routes and cycling to the border is manageable.
+For couples and families where one person works from home and one commutes, Santa Margarita often makes the most sense.

 Poniente: Sea Views and Good Connections